 The Community Plan Steering Committee also provided valuable feedback as part of this process.
 During facilitated meetings they expressed gratitude for proximity and access to recreation opportunities, including the ability to walk from your front door to recreate.
 They noted the value of the Eagle River, the addition of the new Bike Park, Little Beach Park, and the summer concert series.
 The Committee expressed that working with the railroad is a challenge and limits what the Town can do with property owned by Union Pacific Railroad along Eagle River, including the municipal parking lot which is leased to the Town on an annual basis.
-They expressed pride in the Town's accomplishments regarding new parks and recreation opportunities since the 2009 Community Plan.
+They

-12 Town of Minturn Community Survey Report (2022)
+3 Town of Minturn Community Survey Report (2022)